Team-BHP > The Indian Car Scene

 Sorry I still don't get it.
 The VIN is visible through the front windshield, and that should be enough to get the details.
 What special information does the sticker have?

-pandabear is offline (5) Thanks
+pandabear is online now (5) Thanks

 Old 2nd June 2021, 10:52 #7